 In the Create Autonomous Exadata Infrastructure dialog, enter the following general information:

-- Display Name: A user-friendly description or other information that helps you easily identify the resource.
+- Display Name: A user-friendly description or other information that helps you easily identify the infrastructure resource.
 The display name does not have to be unique.
 Avoid entering confidential information.

 - Compartment: Specify the compartment in which the Autonomous Exadata Infrastructure will be created.